Published: June 18th 2012July 31st 2011

 The Sanctuary, Mission Beach

-the wind blows in the right direction, the stars are aligned and the horoscopes give us the nod, she’s a better bloke to go camping with than any other I know.
+progress, but, when the wind blows in the right direction, the stars are aligned and the horoscopes give us the nod, she’s a better bloke to go camping with than any other I know.

-Of course it helps to live in a climate which even in winter is distinctly balmy.
+Of course it helps to live in a climate that even in winter is distinctly balmy.
 So rather than jet-off to some far-flung land, we decided that if all the world’s a stage, and the men and women merely players, this time we’d tread the boards closer to home, packing the car to strut our stuff in the great-outdoors round our way.
 ACT 1, Scene 1 : Interior, The Sanctuary, Mission Beach.

 First night and we’ve piked out already, choosing to indulge in a spot of Permanent Camping at the Sanctuary Rainforest Retreat rather than waste time pitching up a tent of our own.